tirthraj07/DSBDA-LAB/Assignment 13/README.md

 Dataset[String]("this", "is", "line", "1","this", "is", "line", "2","this","is",...)
 ```

-If we had used `.map` it would have saved as follows:
+If we had used `.map` instead of `flatMap` it would have saved as follows:
 Example:
 ```
 Array (